markostanimirovic/re-action/README.md

 Re-Action is a ClojureScript framework for building reactive single page applications.
 It uses Reagent to render components and provides a lot of utility to developers such as state management, session, router and form helper.
+Re-Action state management and data flow rely on Re-Streamer, library for reactive programming.
+More details about Re-Streamer you can find [here](https://github.com/stanimirovic/re-streamer).

 In Re-Action framework, code is organized by pages.
 Page has following parts:
 - Facade
-- Container component
+- Container Component
-- Presentational components
+- Presentational Components

 Facade contains state management for current page.
-Re-Action state management is based on [Re-Streamer](https://github.com/stanimirovic/re-streamer) library.
 Container component delegates actions to the facade, facade responds to them and produces a new state which is reflected in container.
 Container's template is divided into presentational components.